Fact Sheet D1

 You can move a motion without notice on the condition that all members agree to allow it.
 This is called getting ‘leave’.
-You can only do this during formal business, or when the Assembly is moving from one business item to another (sometimes called a ‘break in business’).
+You can only do this during formal business, or when the Assembly is moving from one business item to another (a ‘break in business’).

 To move a motion by leave, you must seek the call and ask for leave to move your motion immediately by saying:

 I move, by leave, that [insert motion here] OR